5 Questions Ahead Of The Republican National Convention

 Biden leads Trump nationally by an average of 9 points in the polls.
 And that's a fairly historic margin.
 Trump is just the fourth modern president with a polling deficit larger than 1 point heading into his convention, as CNN's Harry Enten points out.
 The other three were Harry Truman in 1948, Gerald Ford in 1976 and Jimmy Carter in 1980.
 Their races all tightened, but both Ford and Carter lost.
 Truman, who wound up winning, was down by about 10 points, but he "didn't have an opponent who was already pulling in more than half the vote [as Biden is]," Enten writes.

-More than the head-to-head match-up, Americans have consistently disapproved of the job Trump has been doing.
+More than the head-to-head matchup, Americans have consistently disapproved of the job Trump has been doing.
 His approval rating stands at 42%, according to an average of the polls aggregated by FiveThirtyEight.
 That is historically low, which is problematic for a president seeking reelection.

 As president, Trump's highest average approval rating was 47.8% — days after he took office — and hasn't risen above 45.8% on average since.
 And apart from those first days in office, Trump has never been more positive than negative in his approval rating — in more than three years.
 So Trump is at a disadvantage if this election is a referendum on his tenure as president.
-It's why he needs to make this election a choice between him and Biden, and sell Biden as unacceptable to voters in the middle.
+It's why he needs to make this election a choice between him and Biden and sell Biden as unacceptable to voters in the middle.

-Unfortunately for Trump, he's already tried a number of attacks on Biden that appear to have not stuck — from painting a Biden presidency as something that would lead to rampant crime, or Biden being a Trojan Horse for the radical left.
+Unfortunately for Trump, he's already tried a number of attacks on Biden that appear to have not stuck — from painting a Biden presidency as something that would lead to rampant crime, or Biden being a Trojan horse for the radical left.
 Will the convention get more conspiratorial about Biden's record — or his son Hunter's?
 Rudy Giuliani, who led the charge to dig up dirt on Biden in Ukraine, something that helped to get Trump impeached, is speaking Thursday.

 2. Will Trump reach out at all to the middle?